wp-plugins/all-in-one-webmaster/readme.txt

 **Features**

-* Sitemap Submission Option to Google, Bing, Yahoo and Ask.com
+* Sitemap Submission Option to Google & Bing
 * Manual HTML Header / Footer section
 * Now no need to install more plugins.
 You can just copy the code of any services in a textarea.
 No more things to do.
 * NEW: Updates the Asynchronous Tracking snippet to the latest version provided by Google